-Their range of cycling gloves include gloves that will offer handlebar control and protection from the weather, no matter if it’s a hot summer day or rain covers the road.
+Santini makes some of the best gloves around, and their range includes gloves that will offer handlebar control and protection from the weather, no matter if it’s a hot summer day or rain covers the road.
 With incredible comfort thanks to fleece-lined fabric, finger or fingerless options and elastic palms, there is a pair that will fit every kind of ride.
 Check out the ‘Weatherproof Performance’ for the very best defence against the weather.

-The design of their cycling gloves resembles this kind of testing with a sleek, minimalist look that also enhances the aerodynamics.
-The best of these gloves comes in the ‘Aero FF', that mimics the shape of the riders hands with its 3D structure, the Breezer Tex technological fabric for breathability and perforated synthetic leather for grip.
+If design is important to you, then Assos gloves are for you.
+They benefit from hardcore testing, with a sleek, minimalist look that also enhances the aerodynamics.
+The best of these gloves comes in the ‘Aero FF’, which mimics the shape of the rider’s hands with its 3D structure, the Breezer Tex technological fabric for breathability and perforated synthetic leather for grip.

-With fingerless gloves perfect to use with your road bike, versatile full finger gloves that are padded with silicone gel and even bulkier gloves for weather protection.
-They have mitts for every kind of ride and the bar is set with the ‘Circuit Twin Gel’ glove that features breathable mesh inserts and dual density gel padding.
+Bontrager’s gloves are for both road cyclists and mountain bike riders tearing it up through the trees.
+With fingerless gloves perfect to use with your road bike, versatile full-finger gloves that are padded with silicone gel and even bulkier gloves for weather protection.
+They have mitts for every kind of ride and the bar is set with the ‘Circuit Twin Gel’ glove that features breathable mesh inserts and dual-density gel padding.

-If you are more of a road rider, then their range of cycling gloves will support your hands during and after a long day on the bike.
-The ‘FS260-Pro Aerogel glove will keep your hands comfy and cool with their Aerogel padding, moisture wicking fabric and a hook-and-loop close for easy removal.
+If you are more of a road rider, then their range of gloves will support your hands during and after a long day on the bike.
+The ‘FS260-Pro Aerogel glove will keep your hands comfy and cool with their Aerogel padding, moisture-wicking fabric and a hook-and-loop close for easy removal.

-Making use of some of the best materials around today, Sportful’s range of cycling gloves contain Gore Tex fabrics and even synthetic palms to give you that extra layer of grip on the bars.
-The ‘Fiandre’ gloves are among the best in multi-purpose, being light enough for summer and wind/water proof for when the weather turns against you.
+Making use of some of the best materials around today, Sportful’s range of gloves contain Gore-Tex fabrics and even synthetic palms to give you that extra layer of grip on the bars.
+The ‘Fiandre’ gloves are among the top gloves for multi-purpose use, being light enough for summer and wind/waterproof for when the weather turns against you.

-Their range of cycling sport a futuristic look that can be seen in the ‘Extreme’ line of gloves.
+Their range of gloves sport a futuristic look that can be seen in the ‘Extreme’ line of gloves.
 Featuring noticeable but not bulky padding on the palms that has been thermo-welded to maintain their durability after a long time of use.
-They haven’t sacrificed the comfort however, with an ergonomic cuff and a microfibre sweat wiper along the back of the thumb.
+They haven’t sacrificed the comfort, however, with an ergonomic cuff and a microfibre sweat wiper along the back of the thumb.

-If you looking for a pair of cycling gloves that double as a pair of mitts, perfect for the winter months, then they have the glove that is perfect for you.
-The ‘100 Proof 2.0’ glove have an extra-warm, split finger design that is insulated without being bulky and uncomfortable against the bars thanks to a durable suede palm.
+Giro makes cycling gloves for the colder months, with pairs that perfectly double as a pair of mitts.
+The ‘100 Proof 2.0’ glove has an extra-warm, split-finger design that is insulated without being bulky and uncomfortable against the bars thanks to a durable suede palm.